Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 As part of the brow lift aftercare, it is advised that patients try to do some light walking every day to keep active after they leave the hospital.
 Patients can attempt some light cardio from 2 weeks after the surgery.
 Avoid any strenuous activity or contact sports for at least 4 to 6 weeks after the brow lift.

 It is common to experience pain, swelling and bruising around the forehead, brows and eyes after a brow lift.
 This can take several days to settle.
 Patients will be given appropriate pain medications to help minimise any discomfort.
-Sleeping upright with the head elevated for one week after having brow lift surgery will help reduce the swelling.
+In addition, sleeping upright with the head elevated for one week after having brow lift surgery will help reduce the swelling.

 The positioning of the scars will depend on the technique the surgeon chooses to perform the brow lift.
 Usually, scars tend to be raised in the first few weeks after surgery and eventually fade to faint lines over the following months.
 As the incisions used for this procedure are usually underneath or along the hairline, the surgeon is generally able to hide the scars well.

-Brow lift aftercare does not just involve the few weeks it takes for the swelling and bruising to go down.
-It is the journey from the actual surgery to the point at which patients are finally able to appreciate the final results of the brow lift.
-Although the results of the brow lift surgery are immediately visible, it can take around 6 to 12 months to appreciate the full cosmetic results.
+Brow lift aftercare does not just involve the few weeks it takes to go down for the swelling and bruising.
+Instead, it is the journey from the actual surgery to the point at which patients can finally appreciate the final results of the brow lift.
+Although the brow lift surgery results are immediately visible, it can take around 6 to 12 months to appreciate the full cosmetic results.
 Therefore, it is important to remain patient.
 Initially, in the first few days after surgery, brows may appear to be higher than expected.
-Brows will gradually settle into the desired position with time.
+However, brows will gradually settle into the desired position with time.

 Brow Lift Surgery FAQs